ethereum/execution-apis/src/engine/specification.md

 1. Client software **MAY** obtain a parent state by executing ancestors of a payload as a part of the validation process.
 In this case each ancestor **MUST** also pass payload validation process.

+1. Client software **MUST** validate that the most recent PoW block in the chain of a payload ancestors satisfies terminal block conditions according to [EIP-3675](https://eips.ethereum.org/EIPS/eip-3675#transition-block-validity).
+This check maps to the transition block validity section of the EIP.
+If this validation fails, the response **MUST** contain `{status: INVALID_TERMINAL_BLOCK, latestValidHash: null}`.
+Additionally, each block in a tree of descendants of an invalid terminal block **MUST** be deemed `INVALID`.

 1. Client software **MUST** validate a payload according to the block header and execution environment rule set with modifications to these rule sets defined in the [Block Validity](https://eips.ethereum.org/EIPS/eip-3675#block-validity) section of [EIP-3675](https://eips.ethereum.org/EIPS/eip-3675#specification):
   * If validation succeeds, the response **MUST** contain `{status: VALID, latestValidHash: payload.blockHash}`
   * If validation fails, the response **MUST** contain `{status: INVALID, latestValidHash: validHash}` where `validHash` is the block hash of the most recent *valid* ancestor of the invalid payload.
-That is, the valid ancestor of the payload with the highest `blockNumber`.
-Note that `validHash` may reference a PoW block
+That is, the valid ancestor of the payload with the highest `blockNumber`
   * Client software **MUST NOT** surface an `INVALID` payload over any API endpoint and p2p interface.

-1. Client software **MUST** return `-32002: Invalid terminal block` error if the most recent PoW block in the chain of a payload ancestors, that is a PoW block with the highest `blockNumber`, doesn't satisfy terminal block conditions according to [EIP-3675](https://eips.ethereum.org/EIPS/eip-3675#transition-block-validity).
-This check maps on the Transition block validity section of the EIP.

 1. Client software **MAY** provide additional details on the validation error if a payload is deemed `INVALID` by assigning the corresponding message to the `validationError` field.